EchoMAV/docs/docs/build_ardupilot.md

     ./waf sub                               # ROV and other submarines
     ```

 The arducopter.apj and arducopter.bin file will be located in the ```~/ardupilot/build/EchoPilotAI/bin/``` folder.
 The firmware is now ready to be loaded on the board.
-This can be done by adding the upload argument, or with a ground control station.
+This can be done by adding the upload argument as explained below, or using common ground control station software such as Mission Planner or QGroundControl to upload the ```apj``` file.

 !!! info
-    If the EchoPilot AI is plugged in to your host computer, unplug it before proceeding.
+    If the EchoPilot AI's FMU USB connection is plugged in to your host computer, unplug it before proceeding.
+Also ensure the board is fully powered down.
 The board should be totally powered off before proceeding.

 #### Uploading using the WAF script
 ```